Buddhas and Fairies

 We appear to be almost the only tourists here, and this makes it all even more special, but we are everything but alone, there are picnicking Vietnamese families everywhere we look between the trees beside the walkway.

 After quite an uphill walk, from a distance, through the trees, we see the statue of the reclining Buddha.
 This thing is huge!
 When we come closer, we see five children sitting in the shade under the Buddhaâ€™s cheek.
 The statue is ten metres high and 49 metres long, making it one of the two largest reclining Buddhas in South East Asia.

 When we want to go down again, one of the picnicking families call us.
 We walk up to them and they invite us to drink a beer with them.
 The beer hasnâ€™t seen a fridge from the inside for a long time, and therefore it is at room temperature, at this time of day being about 30 degrees Celsius.
 Since we do not speak each otherâ€™s languages, we drink and smile.
-Of course it is an amazing experience and it gives evidence to the friendliness and hospitality of the Vietnamese people.

 When we get back to the first temple, at a distance we see a small building where snacks and beverages are sold.
 It is obvious that this place too is meant mostly for locals, since the menu is in Vietnamese only.
 We order by pointing out what we want in the display window.
 We join some locals in the far corner of the establishment.
 At first the ladies are shy, but after a little while of smiling and talking with hands and feet, they hang around my neck and start hand-feeding me their own food, while chattering and laughing out loud.